Home / Austria compare privacy laws

 Why Your Business Needs Complico Consulting GmbH

-Attempting to enforce a “one-size-fits-all” EU GDPR strategy in Austria is a high-risk endeavor.
-The Austrian Data Protection Authority (DSB) actively monitors and enforces the local provisions of the DSG.
+Attempting to enforce a "one-size-fits-all" EU GDPR strategy in Austria is a high-risk endeavor.
+The Austrian Data Protection Authority (DSB) actively monitors and enforces the local provisions of the DSG, in line with current GDPR transparency enforcement trends across the EU.

 At Complico Consulting GmbH, we bridge the gap between complex legal texts and actionable business strategies.
 We provide: